barjac/freedv-rade-build/README.md

     5. Type: 'freedv-rade-build/freedv-rade-build'

-Now put the kettle on it will take a while!
+Now put the kettle on, it will take a while!

 On completion you should see a message to that effect and instructions on how to launch the program.